How to Be a Good Editor: Expert Advice for Honing Your Craft

 “You’ll feel more confident giving feedback when you can reference popular titles on the market, discuss common tropes, and interrogate the success of the story as an exemplar of that genre.”

 If your job is to assess a manuscript’s big picture, writers will rely on you to have a working knowledge of the genre’s elements.
 You should know what readers expect from structure, characterization, pacing, theme, and conflict — and you should be well-versed in the genre’s most common tropes.
 We encourage our Reedsy editors to indicate their specific genres of expertise on their profiles for precisely this reason.

-Specializing in a few select genres also means listening to that little voice inside your head that tells you when a project isn’t the right fit for you and your skillset — even when the money looks good.
+Specializing in a few select genres also means listening to that little voice inside your head that tells you when a project isn’t the right fit for you and your editorial skillset — even when the money looks good.
 As Rebecca tells us, “a good editor knows and respects her limits.”

 Keep a style guide handy

 When it comes to line-editing and proofreading, the best of the best will know their given manual of style like the back of their hand.
 Editor Tracy Gold (who has worked on books published by major imprints) always keeps a physical copy of the style guide she’s using to hand.
 “A good editor can recognize when they are unsure and knows when they need to stop and look something up.”

 The Chicago Manual of Style is one of many books on editing that you should have on hand.

 2. You stay true to the author’s vision

 Though a good editor is knowledgeable enough to advise changes with confidence, they also take care to interrogate their own bias.
 Tracy stresses the importance of making the book meet the author’s vision, rather than approaching projects with a personal agenda.
 “That could mean embracing a non-traditional structure, or realizing an author is using sentence fragments on purpose during a copy edit and not trying to ‘fix’ them all.
 The best editors find a way to help the author improve the work while staying true to the author's vision and style.”